Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 The Notice period cannot be less than 90 days, unless the interest is a right of way.

 If an expropriation has been approved and the Certificate of Approval registered at the Land Titles Office, an owner may file an Application for Determination of Compensation with the Tribunal.

 - When a Certificate of Approval has been registered, the Expropriating Authority shall serve the owner with a Notice of Expropriation.

 - Within 90 days of registration of the Certificate of Approval, the Expropriating Authority must give the owner written notice of its estimate of the value of the owner's interest and must include a copy of its written appraisal.
 The proposed payment must be based on an appraisal – Notice of Proposed Payment.

 - The owner is immediately entitled to receive the amount of the proposed payment.
 Acceptance of the proposed payment does not prevent the owner from seeking additional compensation before the Tribunal.

 - An owner must provide information necessary to assist the Expropriating Authority in making its appraisal.
 If the Expropriating Authority is unable to obtain the necessary information to properly determine the proposed payment, the Tribunal may determine the amount of the proposed payment.

 - The owner may decide to pursue compensation over and above the proposed payment.

 - If either party does not agree on the compensation payable, the party may file an application to have the Tribunal determine the amount of compensation.
 For additional information and time limits, see the Expropriation Act.

 - The owner may obtain an independent appraisal or legal advice to help them decide whether to accept the proposed payment, and the Expropriating Authority must pay all reasonable costs of the appraisal and for legal advice.

 - If parties cannot agree on compensation, then in most cases, the Tribunal will determine compensation.
-Where expropriation is by the Crown, the owner can instead elect to have the Court of Queen’s Bench determine compensation.
+Where expropriation is by the Crown, the owner can instead elect to have the Court of King’s Bench determine compensation.